EEngblo/jyoh-homepage/content/authors/admin/_index.md

 - Visitors
 ---

 Hello, this is Jinyoung Oh.
-I'm currently an Undergraduate student at KAIST, and I am going to be a member of Computer Architecture and Systems Laboratory [(CASys Lab)](http://casys.kaist.ac.kr/) at KAIST as a Master's student.
+I'm a Masters student at Computer Architecture and Systems Laboratory [(CASys Lab)](http://casys.kaist.ac.kr/) at KAIST.